Access Gap Cover

 We do not pay benefits for services provided or products purchased overseas, including internet purchases where the goods are provided from an overseas supplier.
 This is to ensure you receive the high level of consumer protection and quality of service that is provided under Australian standards and health conditions.

-Private health insurance does not cover you for medical/ hospital/extras treatment received while travelling overseas.
+Private health insurance does not cover you for medical/hospital/extras treatment received while travelling overseas or while on a cruise ship in Australian waters.
 We recommend you obtain travel insurance for all overseas travel.

-- Direct debit - Payments can be debited fortnightly, monthly, quarterly and half-yearly.
+- Direct debit: Payments can be debited from your financial institution or bank account on a fortnightly, monthly, quarterly and half-yearly basis.

-- Credit card - Payments can be charged monthly, quarterly and half-yearly.
+- Credit card: Payments can be charged from your preferred credit card monthly, quarterly and half-yearly.

 Pharmaceutical Benefit Scheme